globocom/responsive-hub/README.md

 2. Window width >= 960 and < 1024 is called *tablet*
 3. Window width >= 320 and < 960 is called *phone*

+Another interesting parameter is the `defaultLayout`; it is the layout used when the browser doesn't support media queries.

 #### Initialization Callback

 If you are interested to know when the ResponsiveHub is ready, you can